-In the wake of the Idlib chemical attack on 4th April 2017, Western policymakers and commentators should re-read these documents; Saddam Hussein's use of chemical weapons and his atrocities dwarfed the alleged chemical attacks of President al-Assad.
+In the wake of the Idlib chemical attack on 4th April 2017 and a devastating attack in Douma on 7th April 2018, revisiting Saddam's use of chemical weapons is harrowing.
+The former Iraqi president's use of chemical weapons and the atrocities committed by the Iraqi military during the 1980s dwarfed the alleged chemical attacks of President Al-Asad.
 Western actors, states and corporations who made a profit from selling chemical materials and weapons have yet to be held to account for supporting the most devastating chemical attacks in history and Saddam's Chemical Weapons Program.

 The CIA estimated that Iran suffered more than 50,000 casualties from Iraq's use of several chemical weapons, though current estimates suggest 100,000 perished.
 250 Kurdish towns and villages were exposed to chemical weapons.
 3,500 - 5,000 Kurdish men, women and children were killed and a further 7000-10,000 were wounded at Halabja.
 The numbers should not distract from the severity of the incidents in Syria as every life lost in war is a tragedy.
 However, the numbers churned out by Saddam Hussein's military machine tower over the numbers killed by chemical weapons in Syria.